RhysPollardDevelopment/Fullstack-milestone/README.md

 14. Select the _"Deploy"_ and in the _"Deployment Method"_ section, choose the Github option and in the input below, search for the correct repository you wish to connect to Heroku.

-15. Once connected, scroll downwards to _"Automatic Deploys"_ and click _"Enable Automatic Deploys"_, followed by _"Deploy Branch"_.
-Now any time this repository receives a push request, heroku will update and re-launch the app.
-You can check on the status by going to the _"Activity"_ header.
+15. Once connected, scroll downwards to _"Automatic Deploys"_
+    * Click _"Enable Automatic Deploys"_, followed by _"Deploy Branch"_.
+    * Now any time this repository receives a push request, heroku will update and re-launch the app.
+    * You can check on the status by going to the _"Activity"_ header.

 16. Open your app with _"Open App"_ to view the completed website.

 17. Your S3 buckest should now contain a `static/` folder, you can now add the `media/` folder for images and documents.

 18. Your app is now deployed, as a super user you may add products, recipes and companies using the `heroku_url/admin/` panel or using any CRUD forms available on the site.

+## Credits
+### Content
+* All partner companies and apiaists are fictional and created by myself purely for this project.
+*

+#### Media

+### Code reference
+* Django testing was aided significantly with help from [Pluralsight](https://app.pluralsight.com/), specifically their course on [Django testing, security and performance](https://app.pluralsight.com/library/courses/django-testing-security-and-performance), alongside the code institute introduction module for django.
+* [Django documents](https://docs.djangoproject.com/en/3.2/topics/testing/tools/) was also referenced throughout testing.
+* The majority of coding examples and insights were taken from [python docs](https://docs.python.org/3/) and [Django Docs](https://www.djangoproject.com/) as they are the primary sources of information.
+* `Stripe_elements.js` and much of the code for the `create_subscription` view was copied and edited from [a stripe subscription tutorial](https://stripe.com/docs/billing/subscriptions/fixed-price) or inspired heavily by their official subscription documents.
+Their API references were also used extensively in the collection of data from webhooks and API calls.
+* Where these sources of information were not suitable or specific enough I have endeavoured to place comments in the code detailing the origin of the code snippet, or at least inspiration for the written code result.

+### Acknowledgements
+Special thanks to my mentor Brian Macharia for his help and advice in development this project.
+Extra thanks go to the testers composed of family and friends.

+### Disclaimer
+This project has been made for purely academic purposes.